oschrenk/notes/company.md

 - everybody and not only developers have access to source repositories
 - everybody can watch other developers and projects
-- everybody can fork the source code and file pull reqests
+- everybody can fork the source code and file pull requests

 ### Style ###